 It is important to know that registration for competitions will open approximately three months prior to the feis date.
 This date varies a lot by feis.
-Many Culkin parents keep their eyes peeled for newly opened feis registrations and send alerts to the Yahoo!
-Group to inform everyone.
 It is important to visit the feis website often to see when registration will open.
 Competitions in the DC area fill up quickly and most have to cap their enrollment.
 It is important to register for a feis as soon as possible.

 HOW DO I KNOW IF MY DANCER IS IN THE BEGINNER OR ADVANCED BEGINNER CATEGORY?